 While Wescoal’s origins lie in coal trading, it was incorporated in 1996 under the Chandler name to purchase the coal trading business and other assets of the Chandler family.
-The Mining division is today the bigger part of the company, accounting for 63% of revenues and 86% of earnings.
+The Mining division is today the bigger part of the company, accounting for 63% of revenues and 86% of earnings as at 31 March 2019.
 The Trading division nevertheless remains an important contributor to Wescoal and ranks as one of the leading coal distributors in South Africa.

 The Elandspruit Mine is located eight kilometers (“km”) west of the town Middelburg with location 25.80982°S latitude and 29.38474°E longitude.
 The site is approximately 200km from Johannesburg.
 It comprises of portions of the farm Elandspruit 291 JS.
 The Department of Water and Sanitation (DWS) awarded a WUL to Elandspruit in May 2015 allowing for development of the mine under all the necessary compliance requirements.
 As previously reported mining commenced during July 2015 and full planned production was achieved in October 2015.
 Since then, additional box-cuts were opened and the mine currently produces more than 210 000 tonnes from the opencast area.